 You can also search by keyword or 5-digit code via the AMA’s CPT code search (free registration is required).

 Going back to the billing dispute I mentioned earlier will highlight the importance of CPT codes.
 My wife and I had gone in for annual physical exams and our physician ordered up blood work.
 We didn’t think anything of it, got our blood drawn, and then were hit with $612 in bills.

 What I found after months of digging was that four of the CPT codes on the blood tests ordered by our physician were not covered by my HDHP as wellness preventative.
 I was able to cut off $493 of preventative blood work from the bill because my health insurer had incorrectly charged all of the blood work as non-preventative, illness related.
 I still had to foot the bill for the $119 that was considered preventative.

 - Had I called the insurer ahead of time to run the CPT codes by them, I would have known what was considered preventative and what was not.
 The ones that were not preventative, I could have asked my doctor why they were ordered and if it was necessary.
 This also would have tipped me off as to what my bills should be so I could compare them to my actual bills when they arrived.
 Is it a pain?
 Sure.
 But you should still do it.

 - If certain work was still necessary, I could have asked the insurer where I could have received the lowest rate to get that blood work done – this would have resulted in lower costs than $119.

 - Always question your medical bills.
 This saved me $493 on simple blood work.

-I know this sucks and sounds a bit painful, but this is the state of our screwed up health care system.
+I know this sounds a bit painful and tedious, but this is the state of our screwed up insurance-driven health care system.
 The more you understand the language and how your doctor is communicating with practitioners and insurers, the more money you’ll save.
 And CPT codes are at the center of all of it.